-- 7. Click the Information tab and type information for the system name, user details, and system and enterprise administrator details. - 8.
-Click the Policy Selection tab and click the Global Policy button.
-The Save and Save as become available.
-Do one of the following: - Click Save to save the policy file. - To save the file with a new password, click Save as and see "Changing the password for a UVM-policy file," on page 27 for information on changing to a new password. - 9.
-Click OK to save your changes and exit.
+6. Click the Information tab and type information for the system name, user details, and system and enterprise administrator details.

+- 7. Click the Policy Selection tab and click the UVM Policy button.
+The Save and Save as buttons become available.
+Do one of the following: - ?
+Click Save to save the policy file and follow the instructions on the screen. - ?
+To save the file with a new password, click Save as and see "Changing the password for a UVM-policy file," on page 31 for information on changing to a new password.